daniel5151/blog/content/post/wideNES.md

 Many games have static-UI elements at the edges of the screen.
 In _SMB3_'s case, there is a blue column on the left-side of the screen, and a status-bar at the bottom of the screen.

-By default, wideNES samples in 16-pixel increments from the edges of the screen, which means any static elements at the edges are sampled!
+By default, wideNES samples in 16-pixel increments from the edges of the screen, which means any static elements at the edges are sampled.
 Not good!

 To work around this issue, wideNES implements several rules and heuristics that try to detect and mask-off static screen elements automatically.